blog.bvg.ie

 The Number of Openings Being Replaced

 Replacing multiple frames and entryways can reduce the cost per unit because of bulk discounts and supplier incentives.
 However, the total project cost naturally increases with more units.
 Larger-scale upgrades often benefit from economies of scale, which can slightly lower the average cost per installation.
-Planning multiple replacements together can improve efficiency, reduce labour charges, and optimise material usage without compromising quality or performance.
+Planning multiple replacements together can improve efficiency, reduce labour charges, and optimize material usage without compromising quality or performance.

 Complexity of Installation and Access